NX-first/underground-space-engineering-development/README.md

 # Digital-twins-of-underground-Space
-Just for supporting paper 《Digital twin underground space development risk prediction based on 3D model and grey correlation》with Data and Code.
+Just for supporting paper 《Digital twin underground space development risk prediction based on 3D model and grey correlation》with Code.
 Forbidding to profit and commercial use.